-Section 2.
-Proposed Methodology, Approach and Implementation Plan Points obtainable 2.1 Extent to which the proposal presents an overview of the data collection strategy to be applied in answering the evaluation questions, including the qualitative and quantitative tools that will be used in assessing existing secondary data and generating new primary data.
-Bidders are requested to particularly focus on how they will measure the results of the MAP programme to date at the outcome level (i.e in terms of the use and follow up to the diagnostics completed, and road maps supported by the programme) using methods supporting a contribution analysis approach.
-In proposing the evaluation methodology, bidders are requested to respect the various quality standards for UNCDF evaluation set out in Annex 3. of the Terms of Reference.
-80 2.2 Extent to which the proposal highlights how the evaluation will apply a gender responsive lense with a view to generating findings that take into account the perspective of women, rural, and un(der)banked population segments, as well as make use of the Gender Economic Empowerment Framework 40 2.3 A detailed evaluation work plan for conducting the evaluation, showing the overall time commitment for the evaluation, as well as specific activities and time allocated to each individual team member.
-Note that the evaluation team should have sufficient time to complete: 80 i.
-Review of all relevant programme documentation during the inception phase, including a briefing by the project team on the programme during the inception phase; ii.
-Country visits to the four programme countries mentioned above; iii.
-Write up of the evaluation report presenting the findings on the programme as a whole as well as the supplementary country reports.
+Sectio n 2.
+Proposed Methodology, Approach and Implementation Plan Points obtainable 2.1 Quality of the data collection strategy to be applied in answering the evaluation questions, including the qualitative and quantitative tools that will be used in assessing existing secondary data and generating new primary data to answer the evaluation questions.
+Bidders are requested to particularly focus on how they will measure the results of the PFIP programme to date at the outcome level using methods supporting a contribution analysis approach and considering alternative drivers of the broader programme results that are being achieved in the different countries using the country reports.
+80 They are also requested to propose an approach to case study analysis that can compare and contrast the results of the different programme instruments being deployed in support of the variety of partners across the portfolio.
+Finally, bidders are requested to propose approaches to assessing the use of new financial products at the beneficiary level across a sample of partner organisations.
+In proposing the evaluation methodology, bidders are requested to respect the various quality standards for UNCDF evaluation set out in Annex 1. of the Terms of Reference.
+2.2 Extent to which the proposal highlights how the evaluation will apply a gender responsive lense with a view to generating findings that take into account the perspective of women, rural, and un(der)banked population segments, as well as make use of the Gender Economic Empowerment Framework 40 2.3 A detailed evaluation work plan for conducting the evaluation, showing the overall time commitment for the evaluation, as well as specific activities and time allocated to each individual team member.
+Note that the evaluation team should have sufficient time to complete: 80

+• Review of all relevant programme documentation during the inception , including a briefing by the project team on the programme during the tion phase; Country visits to four programme countries; iii. recom Write up of the evaluation report presenting the findings, conclusions and mendations of the evaluation as well as the supplementary country reports.
 Total Section 2 200

 Section 3.
 Management Structure and Key Personnel Points obtainable For the requirements of the evaluation team, please see further details in Section 7 of the TOR below: 'composition of the evaluation team'.
-350 3.1 The evaluation team should present a combination of technical expertise and experience in evaluation and experience in designing and managing interventions in the field of financial inclusion, financial inclusion diagnostics and market development relevant to the programme.
-The evaluation team should strive for gender-balance in its composition and include representatives from countries in which the programme has been implemented and possess background knowledge/expertise in the countries to be visited.
-60
+3. 1 The evaluation team should present a combination of technical expertise in evaluation and experience in designing and managing interventions in the field of financial inclusion and market development relevant to the programme, with clear experience and expertise in evaluating gender equality in financial inclusion programmes.
+Experience in evaluating UN programmes, including UNCDF, is preferred but not mandatory.
+More specifically: